darya134/Data_analytics/06. Data collection and storage (SQL)/README.md

 ## Task

-In this project I obtained investment fund data from a database by writing SQL queries.
+In this project, I obtained investment fund data from a database by writing SQL queries.

 ## Tools